-Although this can initially more expensive than dedicated server hosting, or renting your own bare metal server, in the long-term it will almost certainly prove to be the more cost-effective option, even by comparison to cheap dedicated hosting deals.
+Sure, this can be initially more expensive than dedicated server hosting, or renting your own bare metal server, but in the long-term it will almost certainly prove to be the more cost-effective option, even by comparison to cheap dedicated hosting deals.
 This is especially the case if you choose a Linux server distro and you already have some knowledge or training in Linux.

-But, as we mentioned earlier, the biggest advantage of having your own server on-premises is that you have much more control - and security - over your businesses' software and data.
-You can control backups using additional server harddrives, to also provide for disaster recovery.
+However, perhaps the biggest advantage is that it gives you complete control over your data and software.
+After all, you're not relying on a third party to host your data.
+It does require more work, but you can control backups using additional server harddrives, to also provide for disaster recovery.